Becoming European: Abou Sene, fisherman, activist and asylum seeker from the Gambia

 Just one day after the World Refugee Day, join this event to hear Abou Sene, one of the protagonists of our documentary ‘Stolen Fish’, in conversation with Anna Alboth, our Europe Media Officer.

-Why do people leave Gambia?
+Why do people leave the Gambia?
 How does it feel?
-What does new European Abou dream about?
+What does the new European Abou dream about?

-ANNA ALBOTH is Europe Media Officer at Minority Rights Group.
-She led our ‘Media, Minorities and MIgration’ programme, which led among others to the production of ‘Stolen Fish’ and journalist field trips to places touched by migration.
+ANNA ALBOTH is the Europe Media Officer at Minority Rights Group.
+She led our ‘Media, Minorities and Migration’ programme, which led, among others, to the production of ‘Stolen Fish’ and journalist field trips to places touched by migration.

 Watch the event replay:

 Photo: Abou Sene, protagonist of MRG’s ‘Stolen Fish’ documentary.
 Credit: Abou Sene.